nateware/constant_record/README.md

 This is because the table is created lazily when you first load data.

+If you try to add a custom column on a different `data` line:

+    class Genre < ActiveRecord::Base
+      include ConstantRecord

+      data id: 1, name: "Rock",    slug: "rock" data id: 2, name: "Hip-Hop", slug: "hiphop" data id: 3, name: "Pop",     slug: "pop", ranking: 1  # oops end

+You'll get a table error:

+    ActiveRecord::UnknownAttributeError: unknown attribute: ranking

+The solution is to include the same columns on each `data` line.

 ## Other Projects

 Inspired by a couple previous efforts: